lalee826/gmkf_nbl_somatic/README.md

 #### Raw Data

 Raw data is not stored in this repository.
 The files found in this repository's raw data folder are example files to demonstrate usage of the scripts.
-The full raw data can be obtained through the Kids First Data Resource Portal (https://portal.kidsfirstdrc.org/)
+The full raw data can be obtained through the Kids First Data Resource Portal (https://portal.kidsfirstdrc.org/).

+Please note that not all raw data files used in analyses from the manuscript can be found in the portal, for example, raw output from Sequenza, Shatterseek, GridSS, and others.